3. What is mass?

 In the heyelogic figures, we can observe how loops form by increasing the torsion on the filaments of the Global Aether.
 That is, the loops in the interaction of the mass of fundamental particles form because of the torque stress of Global Aether.

-We said earlier that the complete loop produced by torque stress implies a change in the nature of the stress from transversal to longitudinal tension.
+We said earlier that the complete loop produced by torque stress implies a change like the stress from transversal to longitudinal tension.
 In other words, the electromagnetic elastic energy becomes gravitational potential energy and reversible deformation energy –a purely mechanical effect.

 It will be the first step of the theory of physical mass in the creation of the new state of physical matter different from that of gravity.

-The half-fold or complete loop of the fundamental particles with mass will create where the elastic torque stress –transversal tension– or electromagnetic energy surpasses a certain physical limit related to c2 and the mass of the electrons.
+The half-fold or complete loop of the fundamental particles with mass will create where the elastic torque stress –transversal tension– or electromagnetic energy surpasses a physical limit related to c2 and the mass of the electrons.

 The creation of the loops in the fundamental particles in the theory of mass will shrink the three-dimensional net or grid of matter or Global Aether, and therefore, it will involve a reticular shrinking phenomenon.
 As a result, based on the definition of mass we can gather that a property of Global Aether is volume reduction or spatial contraction, at a very high percentage, and compaction of the filaments.

 The spatial contraction of objects is a natural phenomenon and common in many areas of physics and should not be confused with the contraction of space.
 Something that gets smaller reduces or shrinks; the concept of contraction of space itself is unnatural, and all it accomplishes is to complicate reasoning and move us away from physical reality.
 Some arguments of Modern Physics remind us of the creative accounting of Modern Economy.

 Curling a loop and accumulating elastic energy